 Do you get ideas for new books all the time and you keep them written down, or does one come to mind just when you need one?

-I keep a notebook with me at all times.
+Observing is the key to getting new ideas.
+I keep a notebook with me at all times to write ideas down.

 Will you be writing any more Lou Boldt or Walt Fleming books?